Umvoti Local Municipality elections: By-elections from November 2021

 After the death of the previous ward two councillor, a by-election was held on 14 June 2023.
 In 2021, the African National Congress (ANC) won the ward with 47% of the vote.
 In the by-election, the Inkatha Freedom Party (IFP) gained support from both the ANC and the Abantu Batho Congress (ABC), winning the ward with 53%, and becoming the largest party in the council.
-The ANC and ABC have a working arrangement, and together still make up a majority 16 of the 27 seats.
+At the time, the ANC and ABC had a working arrangement, and together made up a majority 16 of the 27 seats.